Behrad-P/CommandLink/README.md

 # command-encoder-decoder

-Created by Behrad Pourhadi
+Created by Behrad Pourhadi.

 Use your own commands to communicate with other hardware!.

 With this library, you can use your own commands to communicate between different hardware devices in order to perform one or more operations.

+There are two versions of this library.
+One for c++(Code folder) and one for arduino(arduino version folder).

 I utilized this library along with pyserial to establish communication between Python and Arduino.

-To see how to use this library for communication between Python and Arduino, refer to the arduino version file.
+To see how to use this library for communication between Python and Arduino, refer to the arduino version folder.

-__Example:__
+__C++ Example:__

 ~~~